-Numbers of Czechoslovak visitors and tourists from abroad to Lidice dramatically increased following the opening of the rose garden.
+The number of Czechoslovak visitors and tourists from abroad to Lidice dramatically increased following the opening of the rose garden.
 Not only did the visitors admire the beauty of the rose varieties and the landscaping, but they also had a place to commemorate the victims of the Lidice tragedy.
-More contacts were made, networking expanded and more working relationships and friendships were founded, so that during 1956 the garden was extended to 34 hectares with additional donated roses from the UK, Europe, Asia, and America.
-Altogether a combined international effort had piled in and 30,000 roses were contributed to the project from across 35 different countries.
+More contacts were made, networking expanded, and more working relationships and friendships were founded, so that during 1956 the garden was extended to 34 hectares with additional donated roses from the UK, Europe, Asia, and America.

 Altogether, a combined international effort from 35 different countries contributed 30,000 roses to the project.